 In November 2020 the Group sold the business and assets relating to its three venues in Hunstanton for £1.3m of which £300,000 is deferred equally over three years.
-The asset disposal included freehold buildings, various gaming and other entertainment machines, intangible assets and goodwill (note 15 and 16) associated with the venues.
+The asset disposal included freehold buildings, various gaming and other entertainment machines, intangible assets and goodwill associated with the venues.
 The net loss on disposal of this transaction was £235,000.